 Dartmouth Medical School Exchange Program sponsors two or three months of research at the Medizinische Hochschule Hannover.

-Additionally, there is information about how to apply for various other kinds of internships and post-graduate fellowships.
+Additionally, there is information about how to apply for various other kinds of internships and fellowships.
 These include:

 Fulbright Teaching Fellowships: an opportunity to teach English at a secondary school in Germany for one academic year.